 What Is a Koi pond?

 A koi pond is so much more than a simple hole in the ground with fish in it.
 Koi ponds have a very long history, dating back several centuries in Asia.
-Today, they are a common feature of many yards and are designed to hold large, ornamental koi.
+Today, they are a common feature of many yards and are designed to hold large, ornamental nishikigoi (brocaded carp), commonly called koi.

 History of Koi Ponds

-Descendants of the Common Carp (Cyprinus carpio) or Amur carp (Cyprinus rubrofuscus), koi were kept in Asia as a food source for many centuries.
-Over many generations, natural color mutations were noted, and those fish were set aside in special ponds.
+Descendants of the Common Carp (Cyprinus carpio) bred with the Amur carp (Cyprinus rubrofuscus), koi were kept in Asia as a food source for many centuries.
+In the early 1800s, carp farmers in Japan noted natural color mutations of the fish, and those fish were set aside in special ponds.
 Countless generations of selective breeding later, we have the colorful koi we know today.
+Koi were introduced to the world in 1914 at the Tokyo Agricultural Exhibition, where the farmers first brought their colored carp for public display.

-Today’s koi have dozens of different varieties or breeds, including the doitsu (Japanese for “German”), a scaleless variety of koi, and the long-fin or butterfly koi, with long flowing fins and ruffled nasal folds.
+Today’s koi have 15 different major varieties, including the doitsu (Japanese for “German”), a scaleless variety of koi, and the long-fin or butterfly koi, with long flowing fins and ruffled nasal folds.
 Koi can be very valuable pets, with the most expensive koi ever being sold in 2020 for $1.8 million.

 Common Features of Koi Ponds